datarobot/batch-scoring/README.rst

  timeout=<timeout>                \+         \+     The time, in seconds, that DataRobot tries to make a connection to satisfy a prediction request.
 When the timeout expires, the client (the batch_scoring or batch_scoring_sse command) closes the connection and retries, up to the number of times defined by the value of ``<n_retry>``.
 The default value is 30 seconds. delimiter=<delimiter>            \+         \+     Specifies the delimiter to recognize in the input .csv file (e.g., "--delimiter=,").
 If not specified, the script tries to automatically determine the delimiter.
 The special keyword "tab" can be used to indicate a tab-delimited CSV. resume                           \+         \+     Starts the prediction from the point at which it was halted.
 If the prediction stopped, for example due to error or network connection issue, you can run the same command with all the same arguments plus this ``resume`` argument.
 If you do not include this argument, and the script detects a previous script was interrupted mid-execution, DataRobot prompts whether to resume.
-When resuming a script, you cannot change the ``dataset_filepath``,  ``model_id``, ``project_id``, ``n_samples``, or ``keep_cols``. help                             \+         \+     Shows usage help for the command. fast                             \+         \+     *Experimental*: Enables a faster .csv processor.
+When resuming a script, you cannot change the ``dataset_filepath``,  ``model_id``, ``project_id``, ``n_samples``, or ``keep_cols``. no-resume                        \+         \+     Starts the prediction from scratch disregarding previous run. help                             \+         \+     Shows usage help for the command. fast                             \+         \+     *Experimental*: Enables a faster .csv processor.
 Note that this method does not support multiline CSV files. stdout                           \+         \+     Sends all log messages to stdout.
 If not specified, the command sends log messages to the ``datarobot_batch_scoring_main.log`` file.